ibm-cloud-docs/discovery/integrate-wks.md

     1. Update the file as follows, substituting the unique ID of the {{site.data.keyword.knowledgestudioshort}} model described in "Before you begin" for `{watson_knowledge_studio_model_ID}`.

+        It is possible to apply more than one custom model to identical fields using the API.
+See the example in [Integrating multiple custom models](/docs/services/discovery/integrate-wks.html#integrate-multiplecustom).
+If you are also incorporating [Watson {{site.data.keyword.discoveryshort}} Knowledge Graph](/docs/services/discovery/building-ks.html), you must use the same model for enriching both entities and relationships in a single enrichment object.
+        {: note}

         ```json
         "enrichments": [
         {